qwaneu/qwaneu.github.io/training/index.md

     <article class="post-wrap">
       <div class="post">
-        <h2 class="entry-title">User Story Mapping & Dimensional Planning </h2>
+        <h2 class="entry-title"><a href="/training/user-story-mapping-dimensional-planning">User Story Mapping & Dimensional Planning</a></h2>
         <div class="post-meta">
-        Effectively steering your product
+        More effective product decisions
         </div>
         <p>Managing your product backlog as an ordered list of user stories is a challenge.
-The customer wants it all, but this takes too long!</p>
+Your customer wants it all, but it takes too long!
-        <p>User Story Mapping and Dimensional Planning are two pragmatic techniques for management your product development and for planning releases, to find the greatest value for the least effort.
+        User Story Mapping and Dimensional Planning are two pragmatic product management techniques for realizing more value sooner.</p>
-        In this hands on workshop, your learn the techniques by doing.</p>
+        <a class="btn read-more" href="/training/user-story-mapping-dimensional-planning">Read More</a>
       </div>
     </article>